 Bloom’s Taxonomy was first formalised in 1946 by American psychologist Benjamin Bloom.
 The revised version from 2001, as just presented, serves as the backbone of many teaching philosophies, in particular, those that aim towards teaching specific skills.
 Each level usually comes with a clear learning objective that can be tested.
 Critics of the taxonomy often question the existence of a sequential, hierarchical link between each level.
 What are your thoughts?
 Please share them in the comments below!

-- Bloom’s taxonomy – overview on Wikipedia
+- Bloom’s Taxonomy – Wikipedia

-- Bloom’s Taxonomy – overview by Centre for Teaching
+- Bloom’s Taxonomy – Centre for Teaching

 - Read the full script here – by Sprouts